geek111/tab/mytabs/README.md

 - Perform bulk operations (close, reload, unload, move) on selected tabs, and a command to unload all tabs at once.
 The keyboard shortcut for this command can be configured on the Options page.
-- Each tab row includes a button to quickly close that tab.
+- Each tab row has a close button that appears on hover for a cleaner look.
 - Tabs can be reordered via drag and drop, including moving multiple selected tabs at once.
 - Bulk assign selected tabs to any Firefox container or move them back to the default container.
 - Pinned and active tabs retain their state and original order when moved between windows or containers.